andrew/ultimate-awesome/README.md

 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
-- [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [Awesome-Causality-in-CV](https://github.com/Wangt-CN/Awesome-Causality-in-CV) - A curated list of Causality in Computer Vision.
+- [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
+This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
+Our details survey is online now.
 - [awesome-esbuild](https://github.com/egoist/awesome-esbuild) - A curated list of awesome esbuild resources.
 - [awesome-tpm](https://github.com/kuchin/awesome-tpm) - A curated and opinionated list of resources for Technical Program Managers.
 - [awesome-audits-checklists](https://github.com/tradmod/awesome-audits-checklists) - A curated list of smart contracts security audits checklists and resources.
-- [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
-This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
-Our details survey is online now.
 - [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [websites](https://github.com/linsa-io/websites) - Awesome Websites.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.